 Growing blueberries?
-It’s time to pick now that it’s mid-August!
+It’s time to pick now that it’s mid-July!
 I was lucky enough to have a blueberry patch behind our old home and even have some bushes here in Virginia!
 There are so many varieties that a person can actually pick and eat fresh blueberries from the 4th of July until mid -September!
 Growing blueberries & harvest time can be fun for the whole family!

 Thinking of growing Blueberries?